prochnowc/kubernetes-sdk-dotnet/README.md

 The Kubernetes SDK for .NET is a set of libraries and tools to develop software which interacts with the Kubernetes open source container orchestrator.

-The SDK is in a very early stage but should already be usable.
+The project is in a early stage but should already be usable.

-Current features:
+Advantages over the official Kubernetes client for .NET:

-* A client library to access the Kubernetes API server
+* Nullable annotations
-* An integration library for `Microsoft.Extensions.DependencyInjection` and `Microsoft.Extensions.Http`
+* Compatible with AOT

-Planned features:
+* Seamless integration with `Microsoft.Extensions.DependencyInjection` and `Microsoft.Extensions.Http`

-* Libraries and tools to develop Kubernetes operators
+* Works with Windows containers

 ## The Kubernetes SDK for .NET